ricardojmendez/UnitySteerExamples/SampleList.md

 * What happens with the yellow target if you increase the AutonomousVehicle’s Tick Length?
 Why?
 * What happens if the Turn Time is too high and the target point really close?

-Behaviours used:
+Behaviors used:

 - AutonomousVehicle
 - SteerForPoint

 ## Neighbor examples

-The neighbour examples are a set of scenes meant to demonstrate how the various SteerForNeighbor behaviours interact with each other.
+The neighbour examples are a set of scenes meant to demonstrate how the various SteerForNeighbor behaviors interact with each other.
 I suggest you review them in the following order.

 ### Neighbors-Alignment

-Instantiates a set of agents whose main behaviour is to steer for alignment.
+Instantiates a set of agents whose main behavior is to steer for alignment.
 They’ll be created within 10 units of the origin.
 Run the scene.

 Things to experiment with:

 * What happens when you play it?
 Are all agents moving or do some remain static?
 Why? (review SteerForAlignment)
 * If some agents do remain static, when do they start moving again?
-* How is the behaviour affected if you change the Angle value on the prefab’s SteerForNeighborGroup?
+* How is the behavior affected if you change the Angle value on the prefab’s SteerForNeighborGroup?
 What about the Min/Max Radius properties?
-* There’s a SteerForForward behaviour on the prefab.
-What happens if you enable the behaviour and then play the scene?
+* There’s a SteerForForward behavior on the prefab.
+What happens if you enable the behavior and then play the scene?
 * What happens if you then increase the weight of SteerForForward?
 * What happens if you decrease the weight of SteerForNeighborGroup?

 ### Neighbors-Separation

-Instantiates a set of agents whose main behaviour is to stay away from each other.
+Instantiates a set of agents whose main behavior is to stay away from each other.
 Run the scene after you’ve gone through te Neighbors-Alignment experiments.

 Things to experiment with:

 * What happens when an agent doesn’t have any others within its radius detection radius?
 Why?
 * What happens if you alter the comfort distance?
 * There’s a Draw Neighbors property on SteerForNeighborGroup.
-Enable it and experiment with the behaviour settings.
+Enable it and experiment with the behavior settings.
 How do they change which agents the others react to?
 * Change the Max Queue Processed from AutonomousVehicle on the  Neighbors-Separation prefab to a much lower value, such as 20.
 Run the scene and check what happens with the neighbour detection trace lines.
 Why is that?

 (**Note**: There is a bug occasionally causing an invalid rotation assignment attempt which I am looking into)

 ### Neighbors-Cohesion

-Instantiates a set of agents whose main behaviour is to stay close to their detected neighbours.
+Instantiates a set of agents whose main behavior is to stay close to their detected neighbours.
 Run the scene after you’ve gone through te Neighbors-Alignment and Neighbors-Separation experiments.

 Things to experiment with:

-* What’s the general agent behaviour?
+* What’s the general agent behavior?
-* What happens if you increase the SteerForCohesion behaviour’s comfort distance?
+* What happens if you increase the SteerForCohesion behavior’s comfort distance?
 What happens if you decrease it?
-* Does the behaviour change if you change the SteerForNeighborGroup angle property from 45 to 90?
+* Does the behavior change if you change the SteerForNeighborGroup angle property from 45 to 90?
 How about 120?

 ### Combination examples